 - Select Add/Remove.

-- This opens the sources browse area and display a list of the sources in your project.
+- This opens the sources area and displays a list of the sources in your project.

 - First, you need to unlink the data sources.